Re-Using Login Details Could Be Threatening Your Privacy

 Create Unique Login Details without Overtaxing Your Memory

 Clearly, each online account you have should have its own unique login details.
-The best way to accomplish this is with a password manager such as SpeedyPassword.
-Password managers require a single Master Password.
+The best way to accomplish this is with a password manager.
+Password managers require a single master password.
 You’ll use this password to unlock the others held within.
-With a built-in password generator, you can quickly create strong, unique passwords without worrying about memorability.

 Password managers typically work with your browser, automatically filling in your login details with a simple click of the button.
 They’re easy to use, and they’re one of the best ways to protect your accounts from cyber criminals.